 In recent years, FAR has been the CPA Exam section with the lowest pass rates.
-Pass rates rose notably during Q2/Q3 2018 to nearly 50%, but unfortunately, lower performance in Q4 brought the cumulative average for the year to 46%.
-Still low, but an improvement over 2016 and 2017 and hopefully indicative of stronger candidate performance in 2019.
-It’s good to reverse downward trends.
+Pass rates rose notably during Q2/Q3 2019 to 50%, but unfortunately, lower performance in Q4 brought the cumulative average for the year to 46%.
+This is almost identical to the 2018 pass rates.

 For more information about how the FAR CPA Exam section has evolved over time and what’s new this year, visit our CPA Exam Changes page.

-Just because the pass rates are low doesn’t mean you should write off the FAR section as impossible.
-The purpose of the CPA Exam is to ensure candidates who pass with the lowest possible score are capable of performing the duties of a CPA.
+Just because the pass rates are lower than other sections doesn’t mean you should write off the FAR section as impossible.
+The purpose of the CPA Exam is to ensure that candidates who pass with the lowest possible score are capable of performing the duties of a CPA.
 Everyone who passes should reflect positively on the profession.
 That’s the reason CPAs earn 10-15% higher salaries on average than their non-certified peers.